sbamohabbatchafjiri/Honggfuzzplus/README.md

 $HOME/fuzzing_libexif/install/bin/exif
 ```

 By executing these command lines, you can test and verify that each library is functioning correctly.
-For more targets please see [Exercise 1](https://github.com/antonio-morales/Fuzzing101/tree/main/Exercise%201) created by Antonio Morales in the "Fuzzing101" repository [1].
 ### Enabling Custom Mutators:

 **Creating .so file**